 Another common misconception about SEO is that it's a cost that takes money out of your client's pocket with no guarantee of any return on investment.
 But if you look at SEO from a long-term perspective, it's easy to see that it's actually a strategic investment in the future of the business.

 Yes, there are upfront costs associated with hiring your agency.
-But those costs will be more than offset by the increased organic traffic, revenue, and ROI your client will see down the road.
+But those costs will be more than offset by the increased traffic, revenue, and ROI driven by your search engine optimization campaigns.

 See all of your client's SEO growth using a full suite of SEO tools.
 Try AgencyAnalytics free for 14 days.